-Now let’s talk about our not biased at all opinion of hiring what I like to call your own In-House Mexican Team.
-I know it’s in Mexico, but it still your house.
+Now let’s talk about nearshoring to Mexico by hiring what I like to call your own In-House Mexican Team.
+I know it’s in Mexico, but it is still your house.
 Have you ever heard the mi casa es su casa expression?
 We invented it (probably).
-All jokes aside, nearshoring to Mexico is the real deal.
-Here’s why.

 In the following image, you can see a map with the connection times to Guadalajara, Mexico.

 Geographic location still plays a big role in how the economy works.
 Therefore working with people nearby does make a big difference in the levels of productivity and efficiency.
 And talking about efficiency, how about having the same time zone?

 Time Zone Difference: Synchrony While Nearshoring to Mexico

 The biggest difference there can be from any place in the US with a place in Mexico (Ok, excluding Hawaii and Alaska) is a 2-hour difference.
 And this is in an extreme case as in coast to coast.
 For example, Guadalajara and Chicago have the same time throughout the year.
 This makes it really easy to communicate with your nearshore software development team in Mexico.
 With software like Skype or Google Hangout, it can really be as if you are working in the same place.
 This reflects the quality of your software.

 A Large Pool of Talent: Mexico’s Nearshoring Treasure